drrobotk/drrobotk.github.io/aboutme.md

 <a name="ons_journey"></a>
 # My journey at the Office for National Statistics

+Throughout my tenure at the [Office for National Statistics](https://www.ons.gov.uk/) (ONS), I have made pivotal contributions to data science and analysis, specializing in the development of advanced statistical and machine learning models, designing analytical data pipelines, and crafting data visualizations to distil complex data insights.
+Key projects include devising sophisticated multilateral price indices for the treatment of alternative data sources, implementing novel machine learning methodologies in Python, and significantly enhancing the computational efficiency of data processes.
+Furthermore, my commitment to knowledge sharing has positioned me as a mentor to new team members and a key presenter in various organizational seminars.

+<p align="center"><a href="https://www.ons.gov.uk/"><img src="/assets/img/ons.png" alt="isolated" width="275"/></a></p>

 ### Data Scientist in `Reproducible Data Science and Analysis`

-In **June 2021**, I was employed as a Data Scientist at the *Higher Executive Officer* grade at the [Office for National Statistics](https://www.ons.gov.uk/) (ONS) within the Economics Statistics Group (ESG) and the Reproducible Data Science and Analysis (RDSA) team, formerly known as Emerging Platforms Delivery Support (EPDS).
+In **June 2021**, I was employed as a Data Scientist at the *Higher Executive Officer* grade at the ONS within the Economics Statistics Group (ESG) and the Reproducible Data Science and Analysis (RDSA) team, formerly known as Emerging Platforms Delivery Support (EPDS).

-<p align="center"><a href="https://www.ons.gov.uk/"><img src="/assets/img/ons.png" alt="isolated" width="275"/></a></p>

 After only my second month at the ONS, I was a member of the induction team responsible for onboarding new starters and aiding or mentoring to new members of the team.
 My main work was researching and implementing [multilateral](https://cran.r-project.org/web/packages/IndexNumR/vignettes/indexnumr.html#multilateral-index-numbers) price indices, using calculations and time series extension methods in Python.
 This work was as part of an ETL Reproducible Analytical Pipeline (RAP) on Cloudera with Apache Spark for the treatment of [alternative data sources](https://www.ons.gov.uk/economy/inflationandpriceindices/articles/introducingalternativedataintoconsumerpricestatisticsaggregationandweights/2021-11-09) (scanner and web-scraped data) and [new index methods](https://www.ons.gov.uk/economy/inflationandpriceindices/articles/newindexnumbermethodsinconsumerpricestatistics/2020-09-01) which will be used to determine the consumer price index (CPI) in the future.